SharePoint/sp-dev-docs/docs/spfx/sharepoint-server-subscription-edition.md

 ---
-title: SharePoint Framework development with SharePoint Server 2019 & SharePoint Server Subscription Edition
+title: SharePoint Framework development with SharePoint Server Subscription Edition
-description: SharePoint Server 2019 and SharePoint Server Subscription Edition (SE) both support SharePoint Framework client-side web parts in classic and modern pages, and extensions in modern pages. ms.date: 06/10/2022 ms.localizationpriority: high
+description: SharePoint Server Subscription Edition (SE) supports SharePoint Framework client-side web parts in classic and modern pages, and extensions in modern pages. ms.date: 06/10/2022 ms.localizationpriority: high
 ---

-# SharePoint Framework development with SharePoint Server 2019 & SharePoint Server Subscription Edition
+# SharePoint Framework development with SharePoint Server Subscription Edition

-SharePoint Server 2019 and SharePoint Server Subscription Edition (SE) both support SharePoint Framework client-side web parts in classic and modern pages, and extensions in modern pages.
+SharePoint Server Subscription Edition (SE) supports SharePoint Framework client-side web parts in classic and modern pages, and extensions in modern pages.

 > [!IMPORTANT]
 > SharePoint Server Subscription Edition (SE) has all the same dependencies and requirements for the SharePoint Framework as SharePoint Server 2019.

 ## Which version of the SharePoint Framework to use

-Because SharePoint Online and SharePoint Server 2019 have different release cycles for new capabilities, they also have different capabilities when it comes to the SharePoint Framework.
-SharePoint Online always uses the latest version of the SharePoint Framework, but SharePoint Server 2019 only supports the version that matches the server-side dependencies of the deployed packages.

-**SharePoint Server 2019 supports SharePoint Framework client-side web parts hosted on classic or modern SharePoint pages built by using the SharePoint Framework v1.4.1.** SharePoint Server 2019 also supports SharePoint Framework extensions hosted on modern SharePoint pages built using SharePoint Framework v1.4.1.
-This means that when you're targeting the SharePoint Server 2019 platform, you need to use the SharePoint Framework v1.4.1 because of the server-side version dependencies.

 Starting from v1.3, the SharePoint Framework Yeoman generator supports scaffolding solutions that use both the latest version of the SharePoint Framework meant for use with SharePoint Online, and solutions that can be used with SharePoint on-premises based on the v1.1.0 or v1.4.1 of the SharePoint Framework.
 You don't need to install a separate version of the SharePoint Framework Yeoman generator to scaffold solutions meant for use with SharePoint on-premises.